G7 Teams: Meetings

-G7 has met once, on 19 January to the 21st, 2007 in Cologne, Germany.
-They plan on meeting annually.
+G7 met once in 2007 from January 19 to 27 in Cologne, Germany.
+They planned on meeting annually.
 Among the subjects discussed were the selection of official games and change of league regulations.
-At the event it was also announced that the group would expand further and take in their first Asian team, wNv.
-The goal was to further enhance the connection with Asian eSport clubs and push forward the influence of world e-Sport.
+At the event, it was also announced that the group would expand further and take in their first Asian team, wNv.
+The goal was to further enhance the connection with Asian esport clubs and push forward the influence of world esport.